Transport-for-the-North/caf.van/docs/source/user_guide.rst

 Tutorials and examples for useful functionality.

-LGV Model
+Van Model
 ---------

-The LGV model is a transport demand model which includes calculating trip ends, using a gravity model to generate annual trip matrices and converting the annual matrices to time periods.
-The methodology of the LGV model is based on Ian Williams' technical note "LGVN Model Design" [1]_.
+The van model is a transport demand model which includes calculating trip ends, using a gravity model to generate annual trip matrices and converting the annual matrices to time periods.

-The following sections contain detailed information on the expected inputs and outputs, as well as some information on the methodology for the LGV model.
+The following sections contain detailed information on the expected inputs and outputs, as well as some information on the methodology for the van model.

-..
-[1]
-   Ian Williams.
-030 LGVN Model Design, v4.0.
-July 2021.

 .. toctree::
    :maxdepth: 2